jarcher/openfmb-loadpublisher/README.md

 ## Configuration
-The main configures file is called "[LoadPublisher.properties](https://github.com/openfmb/openfmb-loadpublisher/blob/master/loadpublisher/LoadPublisher.properties)".
-The user can set a number of parameters to including the following:
+The main configuration file is called "[LoadPublisher.properties](https://github.com/openfmb/openfmb-loadpublisher/blob/master/loadpublisher/LoadPublisher.properties)".
+The user can set a number of parameters to affect the behavior of the application including the following:
 + MQTT Broker IP and Host
 + SSL Configuration Information
 + MQTT QOS